Atlas-OS/Atlas/README.md

 Atlas strikes a balance between performance and compatibility.
 It implements numerous meaningful changes to improve Windows performance and responsiveness without breaking essential features.
 Atlas will not do tweaks for a placebo effect or very marginal gains, making Atlas more stable and compatible.

 ### 🛡️ Security Features
 Unlike most other Windows modifications, we don't remove key security features that most users need to maintain a secure system.
-However, Atlas allows power users to have more customisation over disabling certain security features within their needs, including informing users with information about the [pros and cons](https://docs.atlasos.net/getting-started/post-installation/atlas-folder/security/) of each option.
+However, Atlas allows power users to have more customization over turning off certain security features within their needs, including informing users with information about the [pros and cons](https://docs.atlasos.net/getting-started/post-installation/atlas-folder/security/) of each option.

-Some security features which are optional are:
+Some optional security features are:

 - Windows Defender & SmartScreen
 - Windows Update
-  - No automatic updates (will be customisable next release)
+  - No automatic updates (will be customizable next release)
-  - No major feature updates (potentially customisable in the future)
+  - No major feature updates (potentially customizable in the future)
 - CPU mitigations
 - User Account Control
 - Core isolation features